scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You must have an EKS cluster with Kubernetes version 1.19 or above in order to use our most up-to-date configuration files.
 * Kubernetes node group must be labeled with key as `agentpool` and value as `scalardlpool` for [ledger](https://github.com/scalar-labs/scalardl) and [envoy](https://www.envoyproxy.io/) deployment.
-* If you are creating a Kubernetes cluster on a private subnet, you must add a new rule in the Kubernetes Security Group to enable HTTPS access from the bastion server to the Kubernetes cluster.
+* If you are creating a Kubernetes cluster on a private subnet, you must add a new rule in the Kubernetes Security Group **to enable HTTPS access (Port 443)** from the bastion server to the Kubernetes cluster..

 ### Recommendations